How It Works

 Because the managed gateway is OpenRouter, you can switch the upstream provider and model at any time by changing themodel field on your request — there’s no environment change, no proxy restart, and no separate “configure provider” step:

-ai-config (set via the API or UI) defines the default provider and model used by tools that don’t ask for one explicitly, and is also surfaced by rig proxy status.
+rig ai defaults) define the default provider and model used by tools that don’t ask for one explicitly, and are also surfaced by rig proxy status.

 Next Steps